 Un arguably one of the most spoken about concepts in psychology is the concept of Id, Ego, and Superego, thanks to Sigmund Freud.
 Freud presented these as the three aspects of a personality.
 Long story short:

 The only thing it’s concerned about is to get its cravings fulfilled.
 All it knows is to respond to needs, urges, and desires.
 This remains instantaneous throughout life unaffected by external factors.
-A child is a pure id, and the id in us never grows or matures.
+A child is pure id, and the id in us never grows or matures.

 Though it is also subjected to desires but is precautious in selecting which one is acceptable based on the consequences.
 It wants itself and id out of trouble.
-Ego hence is sort of practical and realistic version of id which works on meer previous experience without having any set of rules.
+Ego hence is a sort of practical and realistic version of id which works on meer previous experience without having any set of rules.

-“The ego is that part of the id which has been modified by the direct influence of the external world.”
+“The ego is that part of the id which has been modified by the direct influence of the external world.”(Freud, 1923, p.
+25)

 This is all about rules, values, ethics, and morals.
 It comprises self-conscience and an ideal self.
 It strongly opposes the irrational but biological demands of the id and consistently strives to persuade the ego to take the right moral decision.

 How is this relevant to spirituality?

 You come across situations where it becomes difficult to decide between the desire and what’s right, you have to sacrifice one for the other.
-The one’s desire among id and superego you fulfill more gets stronger and you, the ego becomes the personality according to this inclination.
+The one’s desire among id and superego you fulfill more gets stronger and you, the ego become the personality according to this inclination.

 So what’s spiritual awakening?

 Empowering the human spirit, I wouldn’t be mistaken if I say, the human default which we are born with.
-The strengthening of superego by allowing it to take control.
+The strengthening of the superego by allowing it to take control.
 It’s like getting closer to your superego and beginning to feel its demand.
 It’s more like taking conscious control over your id, knowing when it presents its urges and illegitimate demands.

 Now, I’m by no means trying to convince you of the existence of id, ego or superego.
 Nor am I saying that these exactly define spirituality.
-I’m just trying to say that there’s something in us which whispers in our heart that what we should do, especially on the verge of taking a morally wrong decision.
+I’m just trying to say that there’s something in us that whispers in our heart that what we should do, especially on the verge of taking a morally wrong decision.